gaslight/posts/posts/2014-03-27-structuring-css-on-the-filesystem.md

 application.css should only be a manifest and should not include any styles of its own.
 You should only include manifest files in your views.

-Often you will find that there are subsections of a site and those should have their own manifest that can be included.
-The pdf folder above is an example of this.

 [gaslight-bem]: http://gaslight.co/blog/block-element-modifier "Block Element Modifier"
 [the silver searcher]: https://github.com/ggreer/the_silver_searcher "The Silver Searcher"